ceph/ceph/doc/radosgw/notifications.rst

 .. note::

-    In all topic actions, the parameters are URL encoded, and sent in the message body using ``application/x-www-form-urlencoded`` content type
+    In all topic actions, the parameters are URL-encoded and sent in the message body using the ``application/x-www-form-urlencoded`` content type.

 Create a Topic
 ``````````````

-This will create a new topic.
-The topic should be provided with push endpoint parameters that would be used later
+This creates a new topic.
+Provide the topic with push endpoint parameters,
-when a notification is created.
+which will be used later when a notification is created.
+Upon a successful
-Upon a successful request, the response will include the topic ARN that could be later used to reference this topic in the notification request.
+request, the response will include the topic ARN that could be later used to
-To update a topic, use the same command used for topic creation, with the topic name of an existing topic and different endpoint values.
+reference this topic in the notification request.
+To update a topic, use the
+same command that you used to create it (but use the name of an existing topic
+and different endpoint values).

-.. tip:: Any notification already associated with the topic needs to be re-created for the topic update to take effect
+.. tip:: Any notification already associated with the topic must be re-created
+   for the topic update to take effect.

-.. note:: For rabbitmq, ``push-endpoint`` (with a hyphen in the middle) must be changed to ``push_endpoint`` (with an underscore in the middle).
+.. note:: For rabbitmq, ``push-endpoint`` (with a hyphen in the middle) must be
+   changed to ``push_endpoint`` (with an underscore in the middle).

 ::